Inpatient Child and Adolescent Psychiatry at Hawthorn Rotation CAP 1

 Description of Rotation

-The Hawthorne inpatient services expose residents to a broad variety of developmental problems and youth psychopathology and, to the full range of treatment modalities used to treat inpatients include pharmacotherapy, behavior modification, family therapy, group therapy, milieu therapy, and psychodynamic therapy.
+The Hawthorn inpatient services expose residents to a broad variety of developmental problems and youth psychopathology and, to the full range of treatment modalities used to treat inpatients include pharmacotherapy, behavior modification, family therapy, group therapy, milieu therapy, and psychodynamic therapy.